Lynch Fragments: 1963–1966: Early works, artistic and political background

-Edwards has referenced the Florida story from Ginzburg's anthology several times as the source of the quote "some bright morning", but the phrase actually originated in a different story from Ginzburg's book.
-The original source of the quote is the story of a farmer in Georgia who was lynched in 1919 after attempting to engage in labor organizing in his community.
+Edwards referenced this story several times as the source of the quote "some bright morning".
+The phrase actually originated in a different section of Ginzburg's book, the story of a farmer in Georgia who was lynched in 1919 after attempting to engage in labor organizing in his community.

-Having grown up in urban communities in Dayton, Ohio, and Houston, somewhat protected from more violent civilian racism in rural areas, Edwards did not witness or have experiences directly connected with lynching in his early life.
+Having grown up in urban communities in Dayton, Ohio, and Houston, Texas, protected from more violent civilian racism in rural areas, Edwards did not witness or have direct experiences with lynching in his early life.
 Explaining the meaning of the series' title as it relates to his own experiences, he said in 1993:

 Basically, lynching didn't take place in a volatile city like Houston with its large black population. [...]
 I didn't think about lynching per se.
 Now what I thought about was police brutality.
 But you knew that when you got to rural places that kind of danger was possible.
 The title of the series is, in a sense, a metaphor for the whole struggle and the point that I took it had a lot to do with the fact that the level of struggle necessary to make things just had to be up to the level that it was unjust.
 My effort in sculpture had to be as intense as injustice, in the reverse.